 In order to be eligible to participate in the Institute, you must hold an undergraduate degree from an accredited university and have a minimum of three to five years of experience in public diplomacy or a related field such as international relations, public affairs, government relations, public relations, and communications.
 Fluency in spoken and written English is also a necessity for the program as all participants are expected to actively take part in class discussions based on the assigned readings and their own experience.

 Program dates for the 2019 program are July 14 - 26.
-Deadline for all applications is April 15, 2019.
-For specific questions, please contact Stacy Ingber at email@example.com
+At this time, we are no longer accepting applications for the 2019 program.
+For specific questions, please contact Stacy Ingber at firstname.lastname@example.org

 Once notified of your acceptance, there is a non-refundable fee of $500 (USD) to hold your space in the program due within four weeks of admission.

 For inquiries about program eligibility, please contact Stacy Ingber at email@example.com.

 WHO SHOULD APPLY

 The CPD Summer Institute in Public Diplomacy is geared toward mid-career professionals posted in government agencies, including foreign affairs, defense and homeland security; intelligence agencies; non-governmental organizations; international organizations; private-sector companies; and others whose work would benefit from learning more about this vital field.
 In addition to innovative instruction, the program provides a setting for mid-career professionals to exercise their evaluation and decision-making skills in a group of their peers and to contribute their own ideas and perspectives.